 These offers are a little extra sweetener for the lounge access and restaurant credits Priority Pass provides.
 Priority Pass is available through some of our favorite credit cards that frequent travelers should consider.

-At the top of the list are the Chase Sapphire Reserve and American Express Platinum cards.
-With $450 and $550 annual fees, respectively, these cards aren’t for everyone.
+At the top of the list are the Chase Sapphire Reserve and Platinum Card from American Express cards.
+With $550 annual fees, these cards aren’t for everyone.
 But they more than make up for it with the lounge access and more you’ll get from Priority Pass, along with other outstanding travel perks like a $100 credit for Global Entry or TSA PreCheck, $200-plus in travel credits and much, much more.

 Once you’ve got one of these cards, you need only activate your Priority Pass membership to get a membership card and account access through the app.